For a writer, typos and errors are a reputation killer. That’s why I rely on writing help from Grammarly

-Sod’s Law comes into effect immediately, and the Grammar Police attack even the smallest error.
+Murphy’s Law comes into effect immediately, and the Grammar Police attack even the smallest error.

 It wasn’t until my wife needed help with her professional writing that she stumbled upon an application that she said might also work for me.

-When she told me that she had signed up for a three-month subscription for an online grammar checker that I could use as well, I had a change of heart once I started trying the range of tools available.
+When she told me that she had signed up for a three-month subscription for Grammarly Premium, an online grammar checker that I could use as well, I had a change of heart once I started trying the range of tools available.

 I ran a few chapters of one of my already published books and was quite horrified to discover a few errors that had escaped a lot of human eyes.
 Not many, but enough to realise that a little extra help can go a long way.

 After my wife’s three-month subscription had expired, I was convinced and bought a twelve-month subscription.

 I feel that although I know that I know how to write, my stumbles or laziness, especially online, are less likely to result in silly, embarrassing errors.

 Grammarly works in most browsers, but I use it predominantly with Safari and Chrome for my WordPress sites.

 Where it also comes in very useful for me is when I post comments on newspapers or blogs.
 These are posts that I always want to ensure are error-free, as making even a small spelling, verb agreement or grammatical error would not reflect well on me as a writer.

 With Grammarly activated, any small error is picked up by the spell checker, and I can correct it with one click.